tcheukueppoo/maat/docs/gc.md

 ### Major Collection (Incrementally)

-A minor collections is considered a garbage collection step because the number of short-lived objects are small and thus the marking and sweeping operations are relatively inexpensive in terms of time.
-In contrast, the cost of a major collection is about the same as for a stop-the-world basic mark-and-sweep garbage collector, so proceeding with an incremental major collection in non-emergency situations is very beneficial.
-More is explained in the section discussing the `MajorSize` GC parameter.
+In Maat, a minor collection is performed as a gc generational step because the number of short-lived objects are small and thus its operations are relatively inexpensive in terms of time.
+In contrast, the cost of a major collection is about the same as for a stop-the-world basic mark-and-sweep garbage collection, so proceeding with an incremental major collection is very beneficial.
+However, knowing that the number of garbage objects in the old generation are potentially high, it's preferable the gc step size is large enough to avoid high memory consumption.
+As a result, doing a major collection incrementally should be optional

 ### Collection Parameters